venture23-aleo/verulink/docs/architecture_overview.md

 ## Safeguarding Against Disaster
 To address disasters that may occur outside of the system itself following measures can be taken beforehand.
 - *Min Wait time on Signing Packets*: Attestor will only process packets that has been created some duration ago.
-For now we have discussed to move with 24 hours duation.
+For now we have discussed to move with 24 hours duration.
 This is done for addresses in the packets to come under chain-analysis radar so that attestor can tag packet as black/white.
 - *Max Limits On Withdrawals*: Token specific limits will be defined on token service contract to disable withdrawal of large funds in a single transaction.
 Such withdrawals can only be completed by intervention from the council multisig.
-- *Min Limits On Transfer*: Since message delivery is being sponsored by attestors it opens up an abuse vector where user can transfer dust amounts to target chain to drain attestor of their gas fees.
-This can be checked by defining minimium transfer value for each token type.

 - *Immediate Blacklisting* : Maintain onchain blacklist of users so that malicious actors can be stopped abruptly.
 - *Pausability By Governance*: In case of any forseen threats or attacks, council multisig can pause bridge contracts and token contracts to protect user's funds.